ARCofMe/arcom-pi-stack/README.md

 - dispatcher-frontend: http://localhost:4173 (binds `0.0.0.0`, accessible on LAN via Pi IP/hostname)
 - mdsn-photo-ingest health: http://localhost:5055/health

+If the frontend is bind-mounted for live code, node modules live in a named volume (`node_modules_frontend`).
+The entrypoint will run `npm install` if they are missing.

 Logs:
 ```bash
 docker compose -f deploy/docker-compose.yml logs -f mdsn-photo-ingest